 A car accident can be painful and overwhelming, and it can be challenging to know what steps you need to take to build a solid case to be fairly compensated.
 If you are injured, emotions can run high, and knowing what to do next may not always be clear.

 There are a few initial steps you should take after an accident.
-Keep the following information nearby so you don’t forget it.
+Keep the following information handy so you don’t forget it.

 Don’t Leave the Scene